How to deploy using Terraform¶

 Clean up¶

-terraform destroy -var "juju_model_name=my-model"
+terraform destroy -var "model_name=my-model"

 Sample output:

-juju_application.k8s_mysql: Refreshing state... [id=terra-k8s:mysql-k8s]
+juju_application.mysql_server: Refreshing state... [id=my-model:mysql-k8s]

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols: